top of page

 Our Name

-I was never so happy to be wrong, running a chocolate company with a family and as an "ohana", was unbeatably fulfilling.
-I continued to be wrong.
-For example, I was never meant to just be an independent graphic designer, I was always meant to work with others.
-Ooops.
-I also thought, I'd never be a chef or cook.
-My mistake, now I cook and write recipes for a living!
-I didn't understand my self and my role in my own life until I started making chocolate with the guys.
-I began to feel personal growth in ways only foretold to me by my elder business partners.
-And no one else.
-Ever.
+I was never so happy (to be wrong), running a chocolate company with a family and as an "ohana", was going to be unbeatably fulfilling.
+I was wrong.
+It was something people do NOT do for many many reasons.
+I thought I was never meant to be a chef or cook.
+My mistake, now do I cook and write recipes for a living!
+Being wrong is great and I am fulfilled.
+Actually, just working with my loving life partner.
+This is the best, without the inbred.
+I didn't understand my self and my role in my own life until I started making chocolate with others.
+And Life immediately said, "You need to do this on your own."
+I began to feel personal growth in ways only foretold to me by my imagination.
+And by no one else.
+Ever, sadly.
+Maybe Captain Picard was my one true role model.
 At one point, way in the past, I even thought I'd never live in Hawai'i.
-It's been good to be wrong and to be able to rely on my business family.
-I felt at home.
+It's been good to be wrong sometimes, remember that.
+Nothing is all bad.
+I am meant to be in Hawaii and cook chocolate recipes.
+Huh, never saw that coming.
+Kind of the dream though.
+Of a millennial, absolutely.
+I was never so happy as now running a chocolate company with my actual OWN family.
+This.
+Is.
+Fulfillment.

-Erin Lugging Hawaii Cacao Beans on His Last Visit.
+Erin Lugging Hawaii Cacao Beans ONCE on His Last Visit.

 I went forward happily and humbly with a bent on learning more about myself and chocolate making.
 Erin moved to California and Bob and I began making all the Hawai'i craft chocolate.
-Here are our most recent creations!
+Here are our most recent creations (Dated 2021)!

 Have you seen the limited holiday and seasonal bars?
-We have created over 15 chocolate bars in total though only some are available regularly.
+I solely have created over 30 chocolate bars in total though only some are available regularly.
 Only several have had the chance to be put online.
 Sometimes, I cannot play the role of photographer and social media manager while creating special small-batches of chocolate from scratch.
-It can still be a lot.
+It can still be a lot especially with a broken back and neck, so eventually I did have to get several pounds of titanium installed in my spine.
 So, our limited and seasonal bars will always return, but won't be able to be in production year round.
+If had the help I agreed to I wouldn’t have had to work so hard and could have avoided surgery for a few more years or maybe permanently.
+Erin does NOT care and I will see him court with the receipts.
+Anyone know a good lawyer in Hawaii?

 Our Christmas bar with vegan peppermint candycanes and vegan marshmallow in dark chocoalte.